Hiring A Professional For A Manual Pre-Employment Background Check Over Using An Automated Service.

 These are all valid concerns.
 However, upon reading the NCLC report and Bender and Crowley’s article, it seems their arguments are mainly directed toward automated background checks that simply aggregate publicly available arrest and conviction information using an automated software.
 These programs (largely) draw upon various public record sources and produce an automated report of the findings.
 However, frequently these reports are inaccurate and can mistakenly duplicate individual charges, mistake individuals with similar names and dates of birth, and present data in a misleading way.
 The problem with this automated approach is obvious – they lack the reason, context and understanding that an actual human would bring when performing a pre-employment background screening.

-In addition to the care and attention we give to our employee background screenings in Tucson, we adhere closely to the Fair Credit Reporting Act, which limits our ability to report outdated information and informs employers and employees of their rights.
+In addition to the care and attention we give to our employee background screenings in Tucson and Phoenix, we adhere closely to the Fair Credit Reporting Act, which limits our ability to report outdated information and informs employers and employees of their rights.
 These safeguards help us avoid problems associated with automated employment screenings.